v2fly/v2fly-github-io/docs/en_US/config/protocols/vless.md

 > `decryption`: "none"

 The decryption algorithm needs to be the same as the client's setting.
-For now, you also need to fill in `"none"`, as it is a required field (see also [UserObject](#UserObject)).
-The options of decryption and encryption are different, because if encryption is enabled, the server needs to decrypt it first to know which user it is.
+For now, you also need to use `"none"`, as it is a required field (see also [UserObject](#UserObject)).
+The options for decryption and encryption are different for every user, because if encryption is enabled, the server needs to decrypt it first to know which user it is.

-If you do not set the value of decryption correctly, you will receive an error message when using `v2ray` or `-test`.
+If `decryption` is not set correctly, you will receive an error message when using `v2ray` or `-test`.

 > `fallbacks`: \[ [FallbackObject](#fallbackobject) \]

-An array containing a series of fallback stream configurations (optional).
+An array containing a series of fallback stream configurations (optional, see [FallbackObject](#FallbackObject)).

 ### ClientObject